l50/unm_ismart_presentation/3_vulnerable_targets.md

 Additionally, for some awesome and out-of-the-box ideas for XSS, check out [this talk](https://www.youtube.com/watch?v=hKdcDce3FW4).

 ### XML External Entities (XXE)
 The last vulnerability I wanted to cover is XML External Entity attacks.
 This is one of my personal favorites - it is an injection vulnerability that exploits a vulnerable XML parser.
 [Extensible Markup Language (XML)](https://en.wikipedia.org/wiki/XML#:~:text=Extensible%20Markup%20Language%20(XML)%20is,free%20open%20standards%E2%80%94define%20XML.) is a markup language that's commonly used to transfer data.

 Navigate to http://localhost:3005/#/complain.
 This is another endpoint you can discover through the methodology we discussed earlier in the `Hidden paths in source code` section.

 We are presented with a form which allows us to specify a message and an invoice.
 Because this form will presumably be read later by someone who may have elevated privileges in the application, this provides us with a number of opportunities to consider.
 For the message, we could try XSS payloads to see if there's a Blind XSS (go read what that is).
-Because we can upload a file, we can try uploading a webshell, or we could try uploading some malicious XML.
+Because we can upload a file, we can try uploading a web shell, or we could try uploading some malicious XML.
 Let's opt to do the latter.

-We will create `evil.xml` in the vagrant user's desktop with our malicious payload in it using the following script:
+We will create `evil.xml` in the Vagrant user's desktop with our malicious payload in it using the following script:
 ```
 cat > ~/Desktop/evil.xml << 'EOM'
 <?xml version="1.0" encoding="UTF-8"?>